lfkeitel/inca-tool/README.md

     - Default: expect
     - Values: expect, raw
     - Determines any extra processing needed for the block.
 Expect will surround the commands with the necessary items to work with Expect such as encapsulation in a send command and issuing an expect command.
-- prompt
-    - Default: #
-    - Values: Any string with no space
-    - The prompt used in expect to determine when the next command can be send.

 Special Commands
 ----------------